-So how do I know this?
-Well, let’s start with the users that are not signed into a G Suite Google account.
+How do I know this?
+Let’s start with the users that are not signed into a G Suite Google account.

 This is also known as viewing the document anonymously.
 Google gives these users an profile image of a random animal.

 If you rest your mouse on their profile image, their names will show up as something like “anonymous rabbit.”

 These users could be signed into a Google account, but their account is not in the same domain as me.